Mass Spectroscopy and Decay Properties of $\Xi_{cb}$, $\Xi_{bb}$ Baryons: Magnetic moment

 where, $e_q$ and $\sigma_q$ are charge and spin of the individual constituent quark of the baryonic system respectively and $m_q^{eff}$ is the effective mass of constituent quark which is expressed as given below \cite{GandhiDecay}:

 Here, the Hamiltonian $\langle H \rangle$ is expressed as the difference of predicted mass(in experiment, measured mass) and total of the individual constituent masses of the baryon ($\langle H \rangle=M-\sum_q m_q$; where, $M$ is predicted mass of the particular state).
 And $m_q^{eff}$ is the mass of bounded quark inside the baryon with consideration of the interaction with other two quarks.
-The magnetic moment of the baryonic systems alongwith their respective spin-flavour wave-function are shown in the Table \ref{ta3} as well as the results are compared with other approaches.
+The magnetic moment of the baryonic systems along with their respective spin-flavor wave-function are shown in the Table \ref{ta3} as well as the results are compared with other approaches.